Area health systems' virus tests

 -

-Schubert Club - The Schubert Musical and Literary Club of Oil City concluded its 2020-2021 season Monday with a dinner program celebrating National Music Week as well as the club's 125th anniversary.

-Butler Health System reported Clarion Hospital had collected 13,186 specimens for COVID-19 testing through Tuesday, including 11,161 tests at the hospital's outdoor collection site.
-A total of 2,133 tests were positive for the virus.
-The hospital has three confirmed COVID-19 in-patients.
-One…
+Butler Health System reported Clarion Hospital had collected 13,258 specimens for COVID-19 testing through Sunday, including 11,219 tests at the hospital's outdoor collection site.
+A total of 2,140 tests were positive for the virus.
+The hospital has two confirmed COVID-19 in-patients (one co…

 - From staff reports